List of WNBA players born outside the United States

 The following is a list of past and present WNBA players considered to be "international" by the league.
-The list does not include players from the United States unless they have represented another country internationally during their playing careers.
+The list does not include players born in the United States.
 The WNBA considers all players from outside the 50 states and District of Columbia as "international", even if they are American citizens from US territories such as Puerto Rico and the United States Virgin Islands.

 By country

 Note: This list is correct through as of 16 May 2025.